aaserdan/Date_Planner/README.md

 # Date Planner

-Application for CSC 340 that allows 2 users to input what they are in the mood for when going on a date, and then receiving data back about everything around them based on their given data.
+Application for CSC 340 that allows 2 users to input what they are in the mood for when going on a date, and then receive data back about everything around them based on their given data.

 ## Authors